googlecloudrobotics/core/src/docker/turtlebot_gazebo_sim/README.md

 TODO(jkammerl) The map in "ros" folder is a placeholder and should be rebuilt.

 ## Build
-docker build -t turtlebot3_gazebo_headless .
+./deploy.sh <container-registry>/<project-id>

 ## Run (as daemon)
-docker run -d --network host  turtlebot3_gazebo_headless:latest
+For the <git-sha> see the output at the end of the previous build step. docker run -d --network host turtlebot3-gazebo-headless/<git-sha>